Different types of business debt

 Typically term debt is used for longer term debt requirements.
 This could for example be where a business has a larger more permanent working capital need, where a business is expanding into new product or service lines or geographic markets, when a business is purchasing assets for use within the business or for investment, or when purchasing a business or part of a business.
 Business loans can be over varied terms from typically 1 - 10 years, depending on the underlying purpose for the loan and the security being offered.

 Term business loans will often require tangible asset supporting security (eg property, equipment etc), but many lenders are prepared to consider the business value and strength of cash flows in order to provide loans against only the business assets and value.
 These types of loans are typically higher risk and therefore higher priced and usually have shorter repayment terms and more monitoring conditions.
 The reasons behind this are explained further in our various ebooks.
-We have successfully completed a number of cash flow lending opportunities and with these types of loans it is even more important to correctly represent your business to your bank and to know what your bank will need in order to find comfort to lend.
+We are cash flow lending experts, and with these types of loans it is even more important to correctly represent your business to your bank and to know what your bank will need in order to find comfort to lend.

 Commercial Property Loans